-In April 2009, the FASB issued FASB Staff Position No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP 107-1), which amends SFAS No. 107, "Disclosures about Fair Value of Financial Instruments" (SFAS No. 107) and APB 28-1, "Interim Financial Reporting."
+In April 2009, the FASB issued FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP 107-1), which amends SFAS No. 107, "Disclosures about Fair Value of Financial Instruments" (SFAS No. 107) and APB 28, "Interim Financial Reporting."
 FSP 107-1 expands the fair value disclosures required for all financial instruments within the scope of SFAS No. 107 to interim periods.
 FSP 107-1 also requires entities to disclose in interim periods the methods and significant assumptions used to estimate the fair value of financial instruments.
 FSP 107-1 is effective for interim reporting periods ending after June 15, 2009.
-The Company expects that the adoption of FSP 107-1 will not have a material impact on its financial position, results of operations or cash flows.
+CenterPoint Energy's adoption of FSP 107-1 did not have a material impact on its financial position, results of operations or cash flows.
+See Note 13 for the required disclosures.